-In a Java program, operations can be performed on methods, constructors and initialization blocks.
-Instance Initialization Blocks or IIB are used to initialize instance variables.
-IIBs are executed before constructors.
-They run each time when object of the class is created.
+In a Java program, operations can be performed on methods, constructors, and initialization blocks.
+Instance Initialization Blocks or IIBs are used to initialize instance variables.
+So firstly, the constructor is invoked and the java compiler copies the instance initializer block in the constructor after the first statement super().
+They run each time when the object of the class is created.

 - Initialization blocks are executed whenever the class is initialized and before constructors are invoked.